wigy/chronicles_of_grunt/README.md

 ### Not Yet Done

-## Future Ideas

 * A task to find every file that does not belong to any recognized category in the repository.
     - Add cofiguration variable `ignore` to silence complaining.
-    - Also check if there are rules not matching anything in the configuration.
     - Make it part of `release` using 'die'-argument just like in `todo`.

+## Future Ideas

 * Check for tabs in `verify`.
+* Documentation support for Angular.
 * Test for `docs` task.
-* Documentation support for Angular.